frezamajithia/taskleaf-app-gabe-freza/README.md

 - **Theme Support:** Light and dark mode with smooth transitions
 - **Responsive Design:** Mobile-first design that works on all device sizes

+### Mock Features and Improvements:

+- **Mock Notifications Panel:** Shows how the notifications would show if integrated with the backend.
+- **Mock Settings Tab:** The current Settings tab is interactive and lets the use switch themes.
+A more comprehensive one would need implementation.
+- **Mock Analytics Tab:** The current Analytics is great for demonstration, though ideally it would fetch the sample data in real time as a user uses the application more.
+- **Additional Themes/UI Polishes:** The overall UI could be improved to have more themes, and/or have a more premium feel.

 ## Technology Stack

 ### Frontend